Everyone has felt loneliness. Even surrounded by people. Even in a relationship. Even with a full schedule.

-What Vedanta Says
+What Vedānta Says

-Vedanta identifies the root cause of loneliness: the sense of separation.
-When I identify as a separate individual -- separate from others, separate from the world, separate from God -- loneliness is inevitable.
+Vedānta identifies the root cause of loneliness: the feeling of separation.
+When I identify as a separate individual — separate from others, separate from the world, separate from God — loneliness is inevitable.

 Loneliness as a Messenger

-Instead of running from loneliness (with distraction, forced company, social media), Vedanta proposes something radical: listen to what it is saying.
+Instead of fleeing from loneliness (with distraction, with forced company, with social media), Vedānta proposes something radical: listen to what it is saying.

-Atman -- The End of Separation
+Ātman — The End of Separation

-When Vedanta reveals that atman (the real self) is Brahman (the totality), loneliness loses its foundation.
-It is not that it magically disappears.
-It is that you understand: I was never separate from anything.
+When Vedānta reveals that Ātman (the real Self) is Brahman (the totality), loneliness loses its foundation.
+It's not that it magically disappears.
+It's that you understand: I was never separate from anything.

-Loneliness was based on a false premise -- the premise that I am an isolated individual in an indifferent universe.
-Vedanta undoes that premise.
+Loneliness was based on a false premise — the premise that I am an isolated individual in an indifferent universe.
+Vedānta undoes this premise.

 In Practice